PREVIOUS: FoC – Part 3b

-POSITIVE things which interfere with our willingness to Commit :
+Some POSITIVE things that interfere with our willingness to Commit :

-c.
-F of receiving – To the WIC, C. to others means making oneself vulnerable.
+e.
+F of Receiving – To the WIC, C. to others means making oneself vulnerable.
 AND it exposes us to good things we never had before, which will open the floodgates of need & longing – & drown us!

-• Healthy commitments allow us to get some of our needs from outside sources, whether from a person, a career, an animal…. all of which scare the WIC.
-We’re hungry for recognition & nourishment, but are forbidden.
+• We’re hungry for recognition & nourishment, but are forbidden.
 Our injunction against Receiving is bone deep, especially for the Hero & Lost Child.
+TOXIC Rules include:

 • Getting something because we actually asked.
 Being direct about

-what we need is not only forbidden by the PP, but the WIC also objects: ➼ If we have to ask – then getting it doesn’t count!
+what we need is not only forbidden by the PP, but the WIC also believes that: 👎🏽 If we have to ask, then getting it doesn’t count!

-This makes sense if you’re in infant & can’t talk – you’re depending on the adults to know what you need.
-Of course, many of us didn’t have those kind of parents taking care of us, so we’re still stuck back there, in the emotional infant-toddler stage, waiting, waiting…..
+That only applies to infants who can’t talk – they’re totally dependent on adults to know what they need.
+Of course, many of us didn’t have available, nurturing parents, so we’re still stuck back there, in the emotional infant-toddler stage, waiting, waiting…..

-But this passivity is not appropriate for adult.
+But this passivity is not appropriate for adults.
 It is our responsibility to know what we need & then ask for whatever we can’t supply for ourselves.

-• Getting something without asking, because someone offered & is being generous.
+• Getting something without asking, because someone generously offered, because they want to!
 Naturally, with our background of abuse & deprivation, the WIC doesn’t believe anyone would give us something ‘just because’.
-Not only are we unworthy, but everyone has to have an ulterior motive & it’s up to us to figure out what they want form us.
+Since we’re unworthy, everyone must have an ulterior motive & it’s up to us to figure out what they want.

-e.
+g.
 F of Peacefulness.
-To the WIC, C. to anything means to be bored to tears.
+To the WIC, C. to anything good means being bored to tears.
 ACoAs are adrenaline junkies, ‘addicted to negative excitement’ (#8), always creating or inviting situations that make life more complicated & stressful.
 That includes those of us who are isolated & withdrawn: their form of excitement is mainly internal – the mental ‘spinning’ of obsessive self-hate & worry.
-Both types create unnecessary drama as a re-enactment of the way our parents functioned + the chaos we lived in.
+Both types create unnecessary drama, re-enacting how our parents functioned + the chaos they created.